w3f/polkadot-wiki/docs/learn/learn-identity.md

 ![Submitting a proposal](../assets/identity/13.jpg)

-At this point, DOT holders can second the motion.
-With enough seconds, the motion will become a referendum, which is then voted on.
+At this point, DOT holders can endorse the motion.
+With enough endorsements, the motion will become a referendum, which is then voted on.
 If it passes, users will be able to request judgement from this registrar.

 ### Current Registrars